-This page provides answers to frequently asked questions about less than full-time (LTFT) training.
+Answers to frequently asked questions about less than full-time (LTFT) training

 For general information about LTFT training, please visit the main LTFT training page.